sbrisard/sbeculoos/cookiecutters/cookiecutter-paper/{{cookiecutter.project_slug}}/latex/README.md

 Do not use placement specifiers for figures (trust LaTeX!).
 These specifiers will be ignored by the journal editor anyway.

+In general, avoid manual formatting of text (such as `\textsc{fgure}`).
+Manual formatting usually conflicts with the journal stylesheet (and is removed by the editor).

 Use indices and exponents very sparingly!

 Some default macros are provided in the `LaTeX` source file.
 In particular